Imperial-Brew/rfq-sender/README.md

 ```
 python scripts\create_test_email.py
 ```
+python scripts\email_from_list.py

 This will create a draft email in Outlook with a test subject and body, allowing you to verify your email configuration before sending actual RFQs.

 ## Development

-This project follows the style guidelines outlined in the [Project Style Guidelines](.junie/guidelines.md).
+This project follows the style guidelines outlined in the [Project Style Guidelines](docs/guidelines.md).

 ### Style Guidelines Overview